AFCENT stands up Expeditionary Theater Support Group

 |0

-This work, AFCENT stands up Expeditionary Theater Support Group [Image 4 of 4], by SSgt Jennifer Zima, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFCENT stands up Expeditionary Theater Support Group, by SSgt Jennifer Zima, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT